mr6r4y/set-ups/README.md

 # Set-ups

-Scripts and common configurations for setting up VMs from scratch and administration.
+Scripts and common configurations for setting up VMs from scratch.
+The OS must be Debian or Ubuntu based.
+Tested on Ubuntu 18.04 TLS.

 ## Scripts